Rob Mariano: Marquesas

 Assigned to the Maraamu tribe at the start of the game, Mariano was successful in leading a counter alliance against Hunter Ellis though as a result of this their challenge performance was lackluster compared to the opposing tribe.
 In the fourth episode, "The Winds Twist", Mariano was swapped into the minority on his new tribe, Rotu, though was spared when Gabriel Cade's apathetic nature to the game was seen as detrimental.
 When the tribes merged, Mariano was viewed as the biggest target by the original Rotu tribe members and attempted to counter by warning of a splinter group of John Carroll, Tammy Leitner, Zoe Zanidakis, and Robert DeCanio though this proved unsuccessful and was voted out in a 7-2-1 vote.

 All-Stars

 Mariano was announced to compete in Survivor: All-Stars after his prior performance in Survivor: Marquesas.
-Assigned to the Chapera tribe, Mariano formed an immediate alliance with Amber Brkich and successfully navigated the game together through brokering deals with contestants that would not be honored and securing an alliance with Jenna Lewis and Rupert Boneham to eliminate bigger targets.
-Upon reaching the final tribal council, Mariano was lambasted for abusing his relationships with contestants outside of the game to benefit himself though was praised for his aggressive gameplay.
+Assigned to the Chapera tribe, Mariano formed an immediate alliance with Amber Brkich, and successfully navigated the game together through brokering deals with contestants that he never intended to honor, while securing an alliance with Jenna Lewis and Rupert Boneham to eliminate bigger targets.
+Upon reaching the final tribal council, Mariano was lambasted for abusing his relationships with contestants outside of the game to benefit himself, although he was also praised for his aggressive, albeit immoral, gameplay.
 On May 9, 2004, before the votes were announced, Mariano proposed to Brkich, which she accepted.
 Mariano lost the season in a 4–3 vote.